balena-io-experimental/balena-migrate/README.md

 ## TODOS

-Work is in progress on following platforms:
+- Work is in progress on following platforms: beaglebone green
 - Migrate other than wifi settings eg. GSM modem settings.

 ## Migration Stage 1 in Detail